-Then, why do the estimation results of Bernanke and Gertler shown in Chart 5, despite focusing only on the inflation and output gap, seem to imply early and rapid monetary tightening which is in contrast with the estimation results derived from the standard Taylor rule as in Chart 3 and Chart 4?
+Why do the estimation results of Bernanke and Gertler shown in Figure 5, despite focusing only on the inflation and output gap, seem to imply early and rapid monetary tightening that contrasts with the estimation results derived from the standard Taylor rule as in Figures 3 and 4?

-First, let us look at developments in Japan's consumer price index (CPI) and output gap, both of which form the basis for calculating target values of policy interest rate based on a Taylor-type policy rule (Chart 6).
-As a whole, CPI shows smooth swings, but it rapidly rose in 1989 and 1997, respectively reflecting the introduction of a 3 percent consumption tax and then increase to 5 percent.
-With respect to the output gap, we used the difference between real GDP and its trend obtained by applying the incorporating asset prices.

-Hodrick-Prescott filter (hereafter HP-filter).17 We will later describe problems with respect to estimating the output gap.18
+First, let us look at developments in Japan's CPI and output gap, both of which form the basis for calculating target values of policy interest rate based on a Taylortype policy rule (Figure 6).
+As a whole, the CPI shows smooth swings, but it rose rapidly in 1989 and 1997, respectively reflecting the introduction of a 3 percent consumption tax and then an increase to 5 percent.
+With respect to the output gap, we used the difference between real GDP and its trend obtained by applying the Hodrick-Prescott filter (hereafter, HP filter).
+We will later describe problems with respect to estimating the output gap.

-Next, when we compare the McCallum-Taylor formula and Bernanke-Gertler formula, the largest difference is that the former uses a backward-looking Taylor rule based on realized inflation, while the latter uses a forward-looking Taylor rule which assumes perfect foresight with respect to the inflation for one year ahead.
+Next, when we compare the McCallum-Taylor formula and the Bernanke-Gertler formula, the largest difference is that the former uses a backward-looking Taylor rule based on realized inflation, while the latter uses a forward-looking Taylor rule which assumes perfect foresight with respect to inflation for one year ahead.
 In addition, the Bernanke-Gertler formula puts greater weight on inflation and less on the output gap.
-As a result, in a simulation using the Bernanke-Gertler formula, 'future' fluctuations of inflation strongly affect the current target value of the policy interest rate.
+As a result, in a simulation using the Bernanke-Gertler formula, "future" fluctuations of inflation strongly affect the current target value of the policy interest rate.

-By following the Taylor rule formulas which McCallum (2001) and Bernanke and Gertler (1999) assumed in their estimations, we have used the above mentioned CPI and output gap and tried to reproduce the target rate, as shown in Chart 7.
-The top panel of Chart 7 shows our estimated results of a backward-looking Taylor rule which corresponds to what McCallum estimated (Chart 3), and the bottom panel our estimated results of a forward-looking Taylor rule which corresponds to the estimate by Bernanke-Gertler (Chart 5).19 You can see that our estimates have reproduced qualitatively similar results compared with those of McCallum and Bernanke-Gertler.
+By following the Taylor rule formulas that McCallum (2001) and Bernanke and Gertler (1999) assume in their estimations, we have used the above-mentioned CPI and output gap and tried to reproduce the target rate, as shown in Figure 7.
+The top panel of Figure 7 shows our estimated results of a backward-looking Taylor rule that corresponds to what McCallum estimated (Figure 3), and the bottom panel our estimated results of a forward-looking Taylor rule that corresponds to the estimate by Bernanke-Gertler (Figure 5).
+You can see that our estimates have reproduced qualitatively similar results compared with those of McCallum and Bernanke-Gertler.

 In our backward-looking Taylor rule, target levels of policy interest rate are as a whole higher than those of McCallum, which results in a substantially shorter zero interest rate period and implies rather tighter monetary policy overall, but can avoid the impractical consequence of embarking on zero interest rates as early as 1987.
-On the other hand, our forward-looking Taylor rule, despite quarterly and monthly differences, well follows the estimation results of Bernanke-Gertler as a whole.